Ragul0714/M6/README.md

     return 0;
 }
 ```
 ## OUTPUT
 ![437769661-b5cadaa8-4c8d-4796-a993-fc6354903753](https://github.com/user-attachments/assets/94d4f432-1693-4446-b8a6-338cd1048d3c)

 ## RESULT
-Thus the program to find area of rectangle using pointer has been executed successfully
+Thus the program to find area of rectangle using pointer has been executed successfully.

 # EX-27-DYNAMIC-MEMORY-ALLOCATION
 ## AIM
 To write a C Program to print 'WELCOME' using malloc() and free().